Jorge-Hoyos/certifications/aws/certified-solutions-architect-professional/notes/cloud-guru-course.md

 |AWS Snowmobile|A literal shipping container full of storage (up to 100PB) and a truck to transport it, then load it to S3|

 > ruggedized: designed or improved to be hard-wearing or shock-resistant.

+### **Pro Tips**

+---

+- Technology is often a minor part of a cloud migration project
+- Project management discipline is a must
+- Adapt the cloud adoption framework for your own organization culture